specialTT/Special-TT-Project-Repository/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug 回報
+name: Bug report
-about: 回報一個錯誤或問題
+about: Report a bug or issue.
 title: "[BUG] "
 labels: bug
 assignees: ''